akovalyo/42sv_Libft/README.md

 >       the first occurrence of little is returned.

 ### 3. ft_strcpy
+>       char *strcpy(char *dest, const char *src);

 DESCRIPTION

+>       The strcpy() function copies the string pointed to by src, including the
+>       terminating null byte ('\0'), to the buffer pointed to by dest.
+The strings
+>       may  not  overlap, and the destination string dest must be large enough to
+>       receive the copy.
+Beware of buffer overruns!

 RETURN VALUE

+>       The  strcpy() function returns a pointer to the destination string dest.

 ### 4. ft_strncpy
+>       char *strncpy(char *dest, const char *src, size_t n);

 DESCRIPTION

+>       The strncpy() function is similar, except that at most n bytes of  src  are
+>       copied.
+Warning:  If there is no null byte among the first n bytes of src, the
+>       string placed in dest will not be null-terminated.
+If the length of src is less
+>       than n, strncpy() writes additional null bytes to  dest to ensure that a total
+>       of n bytes are written.

 RETURN VALUE

+>       The  strncpy() function returns a pointer to the destination string dest.

 ### 5. ft_strcat
+>       char *strcat(char *dest, const char *src);

 DESCRIPTION
+>       The  strcat()  function  appends  the src string to the dest string, overwriting the
+>       terminating null byte ('\0') at the end of dest, and then adds  a  terminating  null
+>       byte.
+The  strings may not overlap, and the dest string must have enough space for
+>       the result.
+If dest is not large enough, program behavior is unpredictable;  buffer
+>       overruns are a favorite avenue for attacking secure programs.

+RETURN VALUE

+>        The strcat() function returns a pointer to the resulting string dest.

 ### 6. ft_strncat
+>        char *strncat(char *dest, const char *src, size_t n);

 DESCRIPTION

+>       The strncat() function is similar to strcat(), except that it will use at most n bytes
+>       from src; and src does not need to be null-terminated if it contains n or more bytes.
+>       As with strcat(), the resulting string in dest is always null-terminated.
+If src contains
+>       n or more bytes, strncat() writes n+1 bytes to dest (n from src plus the terminating
+>       null byte).
+Therefore, the size of dest must  be  at  least strlen(dest)+n+1.

+RETURN VALUE

+>       The strncat() function returns a pointer to the resulting string dest.

 ### 7. ft_strcmp
 >       int ft_strncmp(const char *s1, const char *s2, size_t n);